BrightABOH/BrightABOH.github.io/_posts/2024-04-30-fiveblogpost.md

 However, 31 misclassified claims could still be high when we consider the monetary values (say a fraud classified as legit could result in thousands of dollars).

-Next on the agenda is to experiment with Xtra Gradient Boost(XGBoost).
-XGBoost has been linked to perform well on such activites as fraud detection where there is the class imbalance problem
+Next on the agenda is to experiment with XGBoost (Extreme Gradient Boosting).
+XXGBoost's ability to handle imbalanced datasets, its high accuracy and robustness, speed, interpretability, flexibility, and scalability make it an excellent choice for fraud detection tasks.
+In handling the class imbalance for this setup, I use the imbalance module.
+This model allows us to either oversample the minority class(fraud cases) or underrsample the majority class(legit claims).
+I experiment with both and found the undersampling technique to work better.
+Note that the previous strategy of assigning wait classes could still suffice for XGBoost too.
+The complete setup is below;

 ![data info](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/confusionF.png?raw=true)